def-gthill/kenpali/kenpali-core.md

 Evaluates a list of conditions on an input value and returns the result of the first matching case.

+Each condition is a `[condition, result]` pair.
+The `condition` can either be a predicate function to call on `value`, or a value to compare `value` to using the Comparison Rules.
+If the condition is true, the corresponding result function is called with `value` and its result is returned.
+Otherwise, the next condition is tried.

+If all conditions fail, the `else` function is called with `value` and its result is returned.

 Parameters:

 - `value` (_Any_): The value to pass to conditions and results.
-- `conditions` (_Array of tuple like [Function, Function]_): A list of condition-result pairs.
-Each condition function is called with `value`, and if it returns `true`, the corresponding result function is called with `value` and its result is returned.
+- `conditions` (_Array of tuple like [Any, Function]_): The conditions to try.
 - `else:` (_Function_): The function to call if no conditions match.

 Returns: